onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Taxation is theft only if you’re getting ripped off by a decrepit and morally bankrupt system

-Im a humble - laugh - public servant - not a private individual - and im not calling for everyone to be as extreme as me - I'm actually pretty reasonable (believe it or not) - but I want to set an example and point towards the north star - this is my social contract not advocating it for everyone - and not the real north star - people should have the option to have personal privacy - uhh its complicated and tbd
+Im a humble - laugh (spit out water) - public servant - not a private individual - and im not calling for everyone to be as extreme as me - I'm actually pretty reasonable (believe it or not) - but I want to set an example and point towards the north star - this is my social contract not advocating it for everyone - and not the real north star - people should have the option to have personal privacy - uhh its complicated and tbd
 Consumption beyond a certain level simply is immoral